cs673-team-hex/Client/README.md

-# This is the server for Black Jack game.
+# This is the Black Jack AI in local client.

 Set up
 ============